-- Open Mode: When Overwrite is selected, the local file is overwritten during file transfers.
+- Local File Open Mode: When Overwrite is selected, the local file is overwritten during file transfers.
 When Append is selected, the incoming file data is appended to an existing file.
-The default setting is Overwrite. - Remote File: This is the definition of the DNP slave remote file.
+The default setting is Overwrite. - Remote File Name: This is the definition of the DNP slave remote file.
 The Remote File Identifier is restricted in length to 256 characters.
 Because the server cannot verify that the file name and path are valid, users must make sure to specify the path correctly to avoid unintended file transfers.
-For example, users that set the Remote File Identifier to a folder/directory on the DNP slave may find that the transfer completes successfully, but that the file cannot be used by the DNP Master. - File Name: This parameter specifies the name of the file located on the slave.
+For example, users that set the Remote File Identifier to a folder/directory on the DNP slave may find that the transfer completes successfully, but that the file cannot be used by the DNP Master.
+Remote File Name: Specify the name of the file located on the slave.
 This entry can include the entire path, part of the path, or only the file name.
-If a remote path is defined, then the remote file identifier is defined by either <remote path>\<remote file name> or <remote path>\<remote file name>.
+If a remote path is defined, then the remote file identifier is defined by either <remote path>\<remote path>\<remote file name>.
 The file name property is exposed to the client in a tag.
-If the File name writes property is set to Yes, then the client can change the file name as needed by writing to the tag.
-The maximum number of characters for the file identifier is 256. - Path: This parameter specifies the path of the file located on the slave.
+If the File Name Writes property is enabled, then the client can change the file name as needed by writing to the tag.
+The maximum number of characters for the file identifier is 256. - Remote File Path: Specify the path of the file located on the slave.
 If the Remote File Name property contains the entire file identifier, the path property should remain empty.
 For security, the path property is not exposed to the client in a tag.
 A non-empty path precedes a backslash (or forward slash) and the remote file name to identify the remote file.
-The maximum number of characters for the file identifier is 256. - Authentication: This determines the file authentication.
-The username and password should be as configured in the device. - User Name: This parameter specifies the username required by the device to authenticate the file.
-The maximum number of characters is 32. - Password: This parameter specifies the password required by the device to authenticate the file.
+The maximum number of characters for the file identifier is 256. - Authentication Username: Specify the username required by the device to authenticate the file.
+The maximum number of characters is 32. - Authentication Password: Specify the password required by the device to authenticate the file.
 The encrypted password is case-sensitive, and is not displayed.
-The maximum number of characters is 32.

-- Retype Password: This parameter verifies the password entered in the parameter above.
+The maximum number of characters is 32. - Verify Authentication Password: This property verifies the password entered in the parameter above.
 The encrypted verification password is case-sensitive, and is not displayed.
-The maximum number of characters is 32. - Max. file size: This parameter specifies the maximum file size in kilobytes that are allowed in file transfers.
+The maximum number of characters is 32. - Max File Size (kB): Specify the maximum file size in kilobytes that are allowed in file transfers.
 The valid range is 100 to 65535 kilobytes.
-The default setting is 1000 kilobytes. - File Index 70.1 through File Index 70.9: Up to ten different files can be configured.
-The properties are persisted to the project.

-Note: When property changes are made and applied, a tag import is performed.
+The default setting is 1000 kilobytes. - Tip: When property changes are made and applied, a tag import is performed.
 At that time, a tag group titled "File Control" is created automatically.
 Four tags for each of the 0-9 file indexes that have non-empty file names or path names are also created.
-The format of the tags is 70.<index>.Upload, 70.<index>.Download, 70.<index>.LocalFileName, and 70.<index>.RemoteFileName.
-These tags are pre-defined, and may be imported without communication with the device.
+The format of the tags is 70.<index>.Upload, 70.<index>.LocalFileName, and 70.<index>.RemoteFileName.
+These tags are predefined, and may be imported without communication with the device.
 When a tag import is in progress, the properties on this page are disabled.
 For more information, refer to Tag Import.